MECA-SNAKE/flipper-snake/README.md

 }
 ```

+On the client-side (the app), the application harnesses the power of the axios library to facilitate HTTP requests, allowing seamless communication between the app and the snake robot.
+Axios serves as a valuable tool for sending commands and receiving data from the snake.
-Client-side, the application utilizes a library called axios.
-Axios facilitates HTTP requests and enables the application to send commands and receive data from the snake.
-For instance, the ```sendRequests``` function is responsible for sending control commands such as starting or stopping the snake's motion, adjusting parameters like wavelength and amplitude, and selecting different motion modes like concertina or undulated.
+Within the application, a function called "sendRequests" takes charge of sending control commands to the snake.
+This function enables various actions, such as initiating or halting the snake's motion, adjusting parameters such as wavelength and amplitude, and selecting different motion modes like concertina or undulated.
+By utilizing axios, these commands are efficiently transmitted to the snake, allowing for precise control and customization of its behavior

 ### Movements and Controls